Checkmarx/kics/docs/queries/terraform-queries.md

 |GitHub Repository Set To Public<br/><sup><sub>15d8a7fd-465a-4d15-a868-add86552f17b</sub></sup>|<span style="color:#C60">Medium</span>|Insecure Configurations|Repositories must be set to private, which means the attribute 'visibility' must be set to 'private' and/or the attribute 'private' must be set to true (the attribute 'visibility' overrides 'private')|<a href="https://www.terraform.io/docs/providers/github/r/repository.html">Documentation</a><br/>|

 ### SHARED (V2/V3)
-Bellow are listed queries related with Terraform SHARED (V2/V3):
+Below are listed queries related with Terraform SHARED (V2/V3):